 The Stagg High School SAVE Promise Club helps embed the Sandy Hook Promise messages into our school culture.
 Our SAVE Promise Club realized how difficult it is to come into a new school and fit in, so that’s when Start With Hello Week came into play.
-We love the impact Start With Hello has on the students, teachers and community.
+We love the impact Start With Hello has on the students, teachers, and community.

 Since being introduced to Start With Hello I was a fan!
-Coming from a school where not many students transfer high schools like I did, I knew how hard it was to open up and make new friends.
+Coming from a school where not many students transfer high schools as I did, I knew how hard it was to open up and make new friends.
 Thankfully the Stagg High School community, including the staff and the students, made that transition much easier on me and I want to pay some of that forward to our newest Chargers.
-The easiest way to do this is to promote the three easy steps of Start With Hello: See Someone Alone; Reach Out and Help; and Start With Hello!
+The easiest way to do this is to promote the three easy steps of Start With Hello: See Someone Alone; Reach Out and Help; Start With Hello!

 Youth-Led Back to School Activities You Can Try